cortexproject/cortex/docs/proposals/ruler-ha-new.md

 ### Make ReplicationFactor configurable

 ReplicationFactor in Ruler is currently hardcoded to 1.
-Making this a configurable parameter is the first step to enabling HA in ruler, and would also be the mechanism for the user to turn the feature on.
-The parameter value will be 1 by default, equating to the feature being turned off by default.
+Making this a configurable parameter is the first step to enabling HA in ruler.
+The parameter value will be 1 by default.
+To enable Ruler HA for rule group evaluation, a new flag will be created

-A replication factor greater than 1 will result in multiple rulers loading the same rule groups but only one ruler evaluating the rule group.
-The replicas are in "passive" state until it is necessary for them to become active
+A replication factor greater than 1 will result in the following

-This redundancy will allow for missed rule evaluations from single ruler outages to be covered by other instances evaluating the same rule groups.

-To avoid inconsistent rule group state, which is maintained by Prometheus, the author proposes making a change in Prometheus rule group evaluation logic as described below
+ - Ring will pick R rulers for a rule group where R=RF
+ - The primary ruler (R1), when active, will take ownership of the rule group
+ - Non-primary ruler R2 will check if R1 is active.
+If R1 is not active, R2 will take ownership of the rule group
+ - Non-primary ruler R3 (if RF=3) will check if R1 and R2 are active.
+If they are both inactive/unhealthy, then R3 will take owership of the rule group
+ - Non-primary rulers will drop their ownership when R1 becomes active after an outage

+With this redundancy, the maximum duration of missed evaluations will be limited to the sync interval of the rule groups, reducing the impact of primary Ruler unavailability.

 ### Prometheus change

-The author proposes making a change to Prometheus to allow for pausing and resuming (or activating and deactivating) a rule group as described [here](https://github.com/prometheus/prometheus/issues/13630)

-If the proposal is not accepted by Prometheus community, the proposal is to maintain a fork of Prometheus for Cortex with modified rule group evaluation behavior.
-This [draft PR](https://github.com/prometheus/prometheus/pull/13858) shows the changes required in Prometheus to support pausing and resuming a rule group evaluation
+No Prometheus change is required for this proposal

 ### API HA